 - This is literally how the edited version of the movie ends.
 X, while fleeing Eastland through a factory, comes across a bag and decides absolutely has to open it.
 It explodes in his face.
 Freeze frame.
 Roll credits.

-- Throw It In: Mario Van Peebles came up with X's character and attire.
+- Throw It In!: Mario Van Peebles came up with X's character and attire shortly after being cast.